vincanger/banger-tweet-bot/README.md

-# Personal Twitter Brainstorming Agent 🐦🧠
+# tha BANGER TWEET BOT aka Personal Twitter Brainstorming Agent 🐦🧠

 ## What is it?